PrabhatChaudhari/Bank-Management-System/README.md

 # Bank-Management-System

 A class to represent a bank account.
 It contains

 • Data Members:
-o Name of the depositor
+1. Name of the depositor
-o Account Number
+2. Account Number
-o Type of account
+4..
+Type of account
-o Balance
+5. Balance
 Member Functions:
-o To assign initial values
+1. To assign initial values
-o To deposit an amount
+2. To deposit an amount
-o To withdraw an amount < amount available o Display the name and balance.
+3. To withdraw an amount < amount available
+4. Display the name and balance.

 run the .dev file to avoid any compilation errors